openstack/heat-specs/specs/mitaka/lbaasv2-support.rst

 --------------------

 delay:
-  The minimum time in seconds between regular connections of member.
+  The minimum time in milliseconds between regular connections of member.
   Integer Value.
   Update allowed.